 Consult your colleagues, learn, and then consult them again.
 Share best practices and findings.

-One common company pitfall is to focus on improving business continuity while security is left a lower priority.
-Such an attitude is dangerous but not so rare.
+One common company pitfall is to focus on improving business continuity while security is left at a lower priority.
+Such an attitude is dangerous but not rare.

 What each of us can do to prevent overlooking important security issues is give prompt feedback when something suspicious happens or when deployed security solutions don’t work as instructed.

-The sudden switch from a secured and regulated environment to distributed workspaces accessing organizational assets has triggered the increase of unwanted attention, phishing and scam attempts and overall security risks.
-This is the one opportunity to learn, adapt and use the best cybersecurity hygiene techniques that are recommended first and foremost by your organization and respected resources in order to mitigate the risk or lessen the impact of things going wrong.
+The sudden switch from a secured and regulated office environment to distributed and unprotected workspaces brings many challenges.
+Remote access of organizational assets has triggered the increase of unwanted attention, phishing and scam attempts and overall remote work security risks.
+This remote work security checklist gives you the opportunity to learn, adapt and use the best cybersecurity hygiene techniques that are recommended first and foremost by your organization and respected resources in order to mitigate the risk or lessen the impact of things going wrong.